muratk3n/thirdwave/en/README.md

 personality, was denied tenure.
 They were correct in doing so, "being an explainer" doesn't mean a research is being furthered in any front.
 TAlking to bunch of uninformed people, "popularizing" is not research.
 It could be inspiring people, but that's about it.
-You can't do sience by publicity.
+You shouldn't design by comitee, you shouldn't do science by publicity.

 ---